 The bombing of the home of Copper State University's Chief Financial Officer leaves four people dead.
 Scottsdale Police Detective Manuel Acosta leads an investigation that uncovers an elaborate kickback scheme involving a dishonest consulting company, a pack of corrupt university administrators, and a rogue Fresno cop you'll love to hate.

-The characters are intriguing—especially the enigmatic Susan Dean.
-Reading about this star-crossed group is like watching people swimming with the current, eager but unaware that the rapids are just ahead.
-The reader won’t know their true destiny until the final page. —Roger T. Ames, author; translator, Sun-Tzu, The Art of Warfare.
+Suspenseful plot with intriguing characters.
+The reader won’t know their destiny until the final page. —Roger T. Ames, author; translator, Sun-Tzu, The Art of Warfare.

-Jeff and Connie Fletcher's dear friend, Tony Santoro, is murdered in the aftermath of a bomb plot.
-The investigation uncovers a world of financial corruption at a state university, a woman with a mysterious past, a pedophile ex-cop, and a potential serial killer.
+The investigation of a bomb plot uncovers financial corruption at a state university, a prominent woman’s checkered past, and a pedophile ex-cop.
 Taking Names is a page-turner you won't want to put down. —Ron Wick, author, Santiago Mystery Series.

-Taking Names is fast-paced and riveting--and Cosgrove is a prophet.
+Fast-paced and riveting—and Cosgrove is a prophet.
 Academia beware!
 The current trend toward outsourcing college services makes this story very timely indeed. —Dennis Rennicke, Budget Development Officer, Central Arizona College.